sqlxpert/aws-tag-sched-ops/readme.md

  * Entities that can create backups must not be allowed to delete backups (or even to tag them for deletion).

- * Many policy choices are provided, to control tagging and deletion:
+ * Many policy choices are provided:

    |Policy Name|Manage Operation-Enabling Tags|Manage One-Time Schedule Tags|Manage Repetitive Schedule Tags|Back Up|Manage Deletion Tag|Delete|
    |--|--|--|--|--|--|--|